vierfuffzig/ardupilot_wiki/common/source/docs/common-dshot.rst

 - very high protocol frame rates are supported

 ..  note::
-   ArduPilot is currently supporting DShot output on copter and plane release-type firmware only.
+   ArduPilot is currently supporting DShot output on released stable copter and plane firmware versions only.

 Technical detail